 Our Academic Approach

 Our aim at Basil Paterson College is to provide a learning environment which helps all students to reach their full potential.
 Whether your objective is to improve your English skills for work, university or life in an English-speaking country, you will find that studying with us provides the focus and drive that you need.
-With a maximum class size of 12 made up of students from all over the world you have the opportunity to interact in a truly international environment.
 Tailored support from qualified teachers and individual coaching sessions helps our learners to achieve their aims.

 What can learners achieve with a course at Basil Paterson College?